exadel-inc/etoolbox-authoring-kit/README.md

 Note that XPath parser is namespace-agnostic.
 That is why you need to use */root/inplaceEditing...* instead of */jcr:root/cq:inplaceEditing...* in the sample above.

 #### Debugging custom logic
-You can debug your custom logic while building your app.
+You can debug the aem-authoring-toolkit's plugin while building your app.
 In order to do it run your build in debug mode e.g.:
 ```
 mvnDebug clean install -PautoInstallPackage
 ```